Kaliumhexacyanoferrat/GenHTTP.Website/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Flexible Hosting"
-    subtitle="Embed the tiny engine into your existing dotnet application (e.g. Windows Forms, WPF, MAUI, WinUI, UWP, Uno, Unity or console) or host it via Docker.
+    subtitle="Embed the tiny engine into your existing dotnet application (e.g. Windows Forms, WPF, MAUI, WinUI, UWP, Uno, Avalonia or console) or host it via Docker.
 No configuration files or other magic."
   >}}
   {{< hextra/feature-card
     title="Minimal Footprint"